semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 ### Integrations

-Semgrep CI comes with many integrations with other services, to get you results in the workflow you're already used to, whether you're a developer or part of a security team.
+For users of Semgrep App, you can integrate Semgrep CI with many other services, to get you results in the workflow you're already used to, whether you're a developer or part of a security team.

 #### Notifications